sopra-fs21-group-21/Server/README.md

 One caution note goes to the database structure.
 Because we use persistent storage, one should be careful not to break the database logic when updating the code.

+If you run the application locally the port is localhost:8080.

 ## Flow (illustration)

 Log in into the application.
 You will see your portfolios and buttons to create or join new ones on the left, and the leaderboard